Gumberoo

 In American folklore, the Gumberoo is a fearsome critter with hide so tough that bullets bounce off of it.

 Description

 The gumberoo was described by early lumberjacks to be larger than a bear with a tough, shiny, black hide that nothing could pierce.
 The only way to kill it was said to be fire, which caused the creatures to explode.
+It is said that a man named S. W. Allen once took a picture of a gumberoo but the negative then exploded.